strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### Events

+While the LoopBack team is generally quite usy working on the framework, they also managed to join some events throughout the year!

 The Toronto Cloud Integration Meetup hosted an event in February with the overall topic "Quickly Build APIs with Existing Services and Data Using LoopBack!”
 Janny Hou explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
 Biniam Admikew demonstrated how how easy it is to expose REST API from your database with just a few steps.
 Jamil Spain provided an additional demo while also taking care of capturing the meetup on video.
 Check out the details and video [here](https://strongloop.com/strongblog/watch-meetup-quickly-build-apis-with-loopback/).

+Later in the year, the LoopBack team attended CASCONxEVOKE.
+One of Canada’s largest combined academic, research and developer conferences, the November event offered over 150 speakers to over 1,500 attendees.
+Diana Lau provided an overview of the LoopBack booth and a workshop.
+Learn more [here](https://strongloop.com/strongblog/cascon-evoke-2019/).

 ### Playing Well with OpenAPI Spec